XiaofengdiZhu/GigavoltDoc/src/en/base/shift/simple.md

 ### ⚡ Gigavolt

-* The input voltage with alpha channel greater than 0 produces light of 4 billion different colors.
+* The input voltage with an alpha channel greater than 0 produces light of 4 billion different colors.
 The color mode is `ABGR`.
-* 1-LED produces light from whole surface.
-There is no joint lines between two 1-LED.
+* 1-LED produces light from the whole surface.
+There are no joint lines between two 1-LED.

 > [!TIP] 📝 ABGR Color Mode
 > From high to low bits，every 8 bits represents the color's <span style="opacity:0.6;">Alpha chanel</span>、<span style="color:blue;">Blue chanel</span>、<span style="color:green;">Green chanel</span>、<span style="color:red;">Red chanel</span>.
 You can use the tool below to convert.